A/N1 Here we are at the end. My thanks to michaelfmx. He made the story better.

 "No, I won't.
 This is the last time I say no, Graham."

 "Well, it's the last time I pretend to ask.
-Give me the project and the Vector and I'll let you stay here in this outdoor sweatshop instead of throwing your skinny ass into a bunker."
+Give me the project and the Vortex and I'll let you stay here in this outdoor sweatshop instead of throwing your skinny ass into a bunker."

 Graham bared his teeth in a silent snarl—but then he began to talk.
 He believed the situation was now his to control.